- March 8, 2016

 For any given project, the choice of test approaches or Test Strategy is one of the most essential and deciding factors in the success of the test effort along with the accuracy of the test plans and estimates prepared.
-Wikipedia gives the definition of Test Strategy as ‘an outline that describes the testing approach of the software development cycle.’
-Simply put, strategy is something which seldom allows one to follow a methodical defined process and achieve the target.
+Wikipedia gives a definition of Test Strategy as ‘an outline that describes the testing approach of the software development cycle.’
+Simply put, strategy is something that seldom allows one to follow a methodically defined process and achieve the target.

 WHAT IS TEST STRATEGY?

 For starters, Test Strategy helps testers/testing teams define the approach to test an application.
 This approach is what will eventually lead to an excellent quality of the product which can be released to the end user/client.
 Test Strategy is expected to be ready/prepared in the design phase of the project or even earlier.
 This is done in order to discover any missing requirements and to define the testing scope and test coverage in a better and well organized manner.
 Test Strategy should not be confused with Test Plan.
 A test plan is derived from the Test Strategy devised.
 A project may have multiple Test Plans as per the project (small or big) but only one Test Strategy.

 Learn more about what’s the Difference between Test Strategy vs Test Plan

 WHY IS A TEST STRATEGY REQUIRED?

 The purpose of a Test Strategy is to create an understanding of the overall targets, approach, tools and timing of test activities to be done.
 It should clarify the major challenges and tasks of the test project.
 A good Test Strategy should be easy to understand, specific to requirements, practically applicable and have achievable targets.
 The test team analyzes the requirements, writes the test strategy and reviews the plan with the project team.